Table of Contents

 Portable Monitors

 Portable monitors are slim, lightweight screens designed for dual monitor setups to enhance productivity.
-As these monitors are easily transportable, they work with computers, smartphones, and tablets through USB-C or Thunderbolt 3 ports.
+These monitors are easily transportable, so they work with computers, smartphones, and tablets through USB-C or Thunderbolt 3 ports.

 While most of them require external power, and some models have built-in batteries for untethered use.